kaunteya/FlashLabel/README.md

 The best part about flash label is that it does not demand user interaction unlike alerts and notifications.

 ##Requirements
-- Mac OS X 10.9
+- Mac OS X 10.10
-- Xcode 6
+- Xcode 7

 ##Installation
 ####Direct
 Drag `FlashLabel.swift` to your project.
 That is it!

 ####CocoaPods
-[CocoaPods 0.36](http://cocoapods.org) adds supports for Swift and embedded frameworks.
+[CocoaPods](http://cocoapods.org) adds supports for Swift and embedded frameworks.

 To integrate FlashLabel into your Xcode project using CocoaPods, specify it in your `Podfile`: